Trylz/RestirFalcor/README.md

 ### Shading

 Shading is performed using the reservoir from the previous passes.
+See ShadingPass.cpp.

 ### Denoising
 **#define USE_DENOISING 1**